-In the fall of 2021, Humanities Texas will hold a series of 75-minute webinars for history and government teachers focusing on landmark Supreme Court cases in U.S. history.
+In the fall of 2021, Humanities Texas held a series of 75-minute webinars for history and government teachers focusing on landmark Supreme Court cases in U.S. history.

-Like all Humanities Texas teacher programs, the webinar series will be content-based and teacher-centered, with an emphasis on teaching with primary sources and developing effective pedagogical strategies.
+Like all Humanities Texas teacher programs, the webinar series was content-based and teacher-centered, with an emphasis on teaching with primary sources and developing effective pedagogical strategies.